ChristianGracia/Dental-App-RN/README.md

 This app will for sure display information related to procedures that can be done at the office such as implants, crowns, root canals, botox, sleep apnea tests, etc.

+Will be working on this only while I'm at the dental office because I have many projects going on.

 ## Goals

 If possible there are a lot of things I would like to incorporate in this app.
 Most of this depends on what Dentrix allows me to do and how much API access costs